-1010 In the university community, racism or discrimination is not tolerated in any 1011 form.
-TYY addresses the structural racism and discrimination observed in the 1012 university community and acts in a preventive manner to realise equality.
-1013 The University and the Student Union should be a safe place for everyone.
+In the university community, racism or discrimination is not tolerated in any form.
+TYY addresses the structural racism and discrimination observed in the university community and acts in a preventive manner to realise equality.
+The University and the Student Union should be a safe place for everyone.

-TYY follows the principles of a safe space in its activities.
 TYY follows the principles of a safer space in its activities.
 TYY should have the ability to recognise the forms of intersectional discrimination and the obligation, authorisation and measures to address different forms of discrimination, such as hate speech, discrimination and unequal treatment in the university community.
 The equality of genders serves as a building block of the welfare society.
 The diversity of genders should be genuinely recognised.
 Unnecessary gendering should be abolished.
 Parity rule should not be applied with an intrinsic value in situations where it is not obligated in law.

-Accessibility is observed comprehensively in the university community in terms of physical, psychological and social accessibility.

-TYY promotes equality among generations.
+- Accessibility is observed comprehensively in the university community in terms of physical, psychological and social accessibility. - 1036 TYY promotes equality among generations.
 In all decision-making, the effect of the decisions on the equality between generations should be taken into account.